History of Typesetting: The Journey of Till Date

-Joseph Ossanna, who used to work at Bell Laboratories, created the troff typesetting program during the 1970s to run a Wang C/A/T phototypesetter created by the Labs.
-Later, Brian Kernighan improvised troff to support the creation of output through different devices such laser printers.
-This version is not much in use these days, however, it is still used in Unix and systems similar to Unix to typeset several high-end computer and technical books.
+Joseph Ossanna, who used to work at Bell Laboratories, created the Troff typesetting program during the 1970s.
+It was created to run a Wang C/A/T phototypesetter created by the Labs.
+Later, Brian Kernighan improvised Troff to support the output creation through different devices such as laser printers.

-Computer scientist Donald E. Knuth developed the TeX system in late 1970s, which emerged as a widely-used and efficient automated typesetting system that created new benchmarks in the industry.
-Users may find it quite difficult to learn TeX on their own and it focuses less on structure than on appearance.
+Computer scientist Donald E. Knuth developed the TeX system in the late 1970s.
+This system emerged as a widely-used and efficient automated typesetting system creating new benchmarks in the industry.
+Users may find it quite difficult to learn TeX on their own, and it focuses less on structure than appearance.